Timesheet rounding

 Can we round timesheets to 30 minutes or a whole hour?

-The maximum interval you can round to is to the nearest 15 minutes on the clock (e.g. 7am, 7:15am).
+The maximum interval you can round to is the nearest 15 minute time segment (e.g. 7am, 7:15am).

 Can we round start times up, and finish times down?

 You can only round times to the nearest interval.
-This is the most commonly accepted practise, to ensure that averaged over time the employee is not disadvantaged (leaving employers potentially liable).
+This is the most commonly accepted practice, to ensure that averaged over time the employee is not disadvantaged (leaving employers potentially liable).

 Can we set an automatic start time?

 No you can't.
-We've designed TimeDock to be an accurate and real-time solution for clocking into work.
-If employees aren't clocking in when they actually started work, they should be encouraged to do so.
+We've designed TimeDock to be an accurate and real-time solution for docking into work.
+If employees aren't docking in when they actually started work, they should be encouraged to do so.